Private Versailles Château & Park Tour

-http://rideklamathride.com/mapsro1 When Louis XIV set the architect Louis Le Vau, artist and decorator Charles Le Brun, and landscape architect André Le Nôtre to work on creating the Château de Versailles, he had a multitude of purposes.
+When Louis XIV set the architect Louis Le Vau, artist and decorator Charles Le Brun, and landscape architect André Le Nôtre to work on creating the Château de Versailles, he had a multitude of purposes in mind.
 Not least was simultaneously impressing and imprisoning, in a gilded cage, the nobility that gave him such a fright when he was a child living at the Palais Royal in Paris.

-visit web page When we tour Versailles, we suggest starting with a visit at the Palais Royal in Paris, where an attempt to assassinate the royal family set in motion the thought processes that resulted in the construction of the royal château in Versailles.
-Since it is on the way, we then drive through the Parc de St. Cloud, site of another royal château, also designed by the same landscape architect, Andre Le Notre.
-There you will see swathes of the primeval Rouvray Forest that travelers rode through when Versailles was first created, giving you an idea of what travel to Versailles was like in the 17th century.
+When we tour Versailles, we suggest starting with a visit at the Palais Royal in Paris, where an attempt to assassinate the royal family set in motion the thought processes that resulted in the construction of the royal château in Versailles.
+Since it is on the way, we then drive through the Parc de St. Cloud, site of another royal château, also designed by the same landscape architect, André Le Nôtre.
+There you will see swathes of the primeval Rouvray Forest that travelers rode through when Versailles was first created, giving you an idea of what travel to Versailles was like in the late 17th century when it opened.

-this web page We will then take our Versailles tour party through the Royal Chapel and the State Apartments, the Hall of Mirrors, and the Apartment of Louis XIV, explaining the function of each, and relating key events that took place in them.
-The Apartment of the Queens is currently closed for redecoration and will reopen near the end of 2017.
+We will then take our Versailles tour party through the Royal Chapel and the State Apartments, the Hall of Mirrors, and the Apartment of Louis XIV, explaining the function of each, and relating key events that took place in them.
+Our final visit in the palace will the Apartment of the Queens, where three successive queens lived: Marie Thérèse, Marie Leczinska and Marie Antoinette.

 However there is more than enough to fill an enjoyable day of touring in Versailles, and we consider the Domaine of Marie Antoinette (which requires a whole day tour to include), almost as compelling as the château itself.
 We therefore recommend the full day tour.